Wannanup: Politics

 The suburb does not have a polling place of its own, but at the nearby polling place at Dawesville, the two-party preferred vote favours the Liberal Party over the Labor Party.
 At federal level, the Liberals achieved 64.41% in 2004, 59.46% in 2007 and 58.33% in 2010.
 At the 2008 state election, the Liberals received 63.02% (up from 55.72% in 2005) of the two-party preferred vote at Dawesville from a primary vote of 58.05% (up from 43.83% for the Liberals and 9.26% for the Nationals).

-At local level, Wannanup is located within the Coastal Ward of the City of Mandurah, and is represented by three councillors: Bruce Blay (first elected 2006), Don Pember (elected 2007) and Rhys Williams (elected 2009).
+At local level, Wannanup is located within the Coastal Ward of the City of Mandurah.

 Transport

 Wannanup is bisected by Old Coast Road in a similar manner to neighbouring suburbs Falcon and Dawesville.
 Transperth routes 592, 593 and 594 frequently service the suburb.
 592 runs six days a week through the Northport portion of Wannanup while 593 and 594 go straight through the suburb via Old Coast Road and run 7 days a week.
 Services generally run every twenty minutes during peak hour with 592 and 594 alternating every ten minutes in terms of departing Mandurah Station with some school specials deviating from this normal pattern.